TeeheeTypes/TeeheeTypes.github.io/about.md

 ### Upcoming Keyboards

-01. Ai03 Vega in Navy
+01. Noxary.co 378 in Meteorite Grey
-02. Noxary.co 378 in Meteorite Grey
+02. Jjw Cloudline in Red
-03. Jjw Cloudline in Red
+03. Baion Bias in Black
-04. Baion Bias in Black
+04. Fropsie Foundation FE in Very Peri
-05. Fropsie Foundation FE in Very Peri
+05. CableCar Design Phoenix in Black
-06. Hiney TKL One PC in Mystery Colorway
+06. KLC Dolice in Dark Green
-07. CableCar Design Phoenix in Black
+07. Bisoromi RS60 in Red
-08. KLC Dolice in Dark Green
+08. NRD Kaze in Lilac
-09. Bisoromi RS60 in Red
+09. Geonworks F1-8X 722 in Raw Aluminum
-10. NRD Kaze in Lilac
+10. -
-11. Geonworks F1-8X 722 in Raw Aluminum
+11. -
 12. -
 13. -